ebursztein/perfcounters/README.md

 +--------+------------+
 ```

-*Note*: you technically don't need to stop a counter before a report.
-If you don't do it the value reported will be the delta between start time and the time the `report()` function as called.
+*Note*: you technically don't need to stop a timing counter before a report.
+If you don't do it the value reported will be the delta between start time and the time the `report()` function was called.
 The counter will keep running until it is stopped.

 Additional examples are available in the documentation [advanced usage guide](https://github.com/ebursztein/perfcounters/tree/master/docs/advanced_usage.md) and a description of all the available functions are availble in the [API documentation page](https://github.com/ebursztein/perfcounters/tree/master/docs/api.md)